rpmoore/language_ideas/README.md

 * Not sure that Garbage collection should be implemented or if reference counting should be used instead
 * Want to mimic co-routines from Go and Kotlin, but unsure how that will affect wanting to be directly callable from C/C++ code.
 The biggest question here is should the co-routine implementation be stack or offstack based.
 * How exactly should modules be declared, and linked together?
 * How important is ASLR protections in a 'Safe' langage?
-As far as I know, [GO lang does not implement this](https://rain-1.github.io/golang-aslr.html), it has been suggested for Rust and seems to have been [implemented recently](https://github.com/rust-lang/rust/issues/15179)
+As far as I know, ~~[GO lang does not implement this](https://rain-1.github.io/golang-aslr.html)~~ this was added as an optional feature in 1.6, it has been suggested for Rust and seems to have been [implemented recently](https://github.com/rust-lang/rust/issues/15179)
 * What is stack safe?
 Is this used to help prevent stack smashing?
 * What all can be taken away from category theory and applied to a 'non-academic' language [category-theory](https://github.com/hmemcpy/milewski-ctfp-pdf)
+* Is there a way that Guards could be built into the langauge?
+  * How would they function?
+Throw an exception?
+If so, why not a stdlib instead of built into the language.